-J. OBSERVATION HOURS IN PRACTICUM ONLY
+J. OBSERVATION HOURS

 Observation hours include students' non-direct participation in therapeutic interaction.
-Observation hours are only available as a Practicum experience for example via Project Strengthen and a student may count some hours toward their direct contact hours.
-Internship students cannot log observation hours (as described above for practicum trainees).
-Instead, observation hours for interns should be recorded as personal growth hours.
-Observation hours MAY include observing individual sessions with adults or kids, couples counseling, family counseling, group counseling.
-This does NOT include co-therapy, viewing a counseling session from behind a 2-way mirror, viewing a counseling session over video, hours during the internship, or any other time when the student is not in the same physical space as the client
+Observation hours are logged as indirect clinical training experience (e.g., indirect hours or personal growth) in either the Practicum or Internship experience.
+Observation hours MAY include observing individual sessions with adults or kids, couples counseling, family counseling, or group counseling viewing a counseling session from behind a 2-way mirror, viewing a live counseling session over video, or any other time when the student is not directly interacting with the client.
+Practicum or Internship students who participate in Project Strengthen and conduct co-therapy will log their Project Strengthen hours as direct client contact hours.